OpenSAGE/opensage.github.io/posts/year_in_review_2018/year_in_review_2018.md

 date: "2018-12-22"
 ---

-_OpenSAGE is an open source re-implementation of the SAGE game engine, which was used for multiple Electronic Arts RTS games in mid-to-late 2000s.
+_OpenSAGE is an open source C# re-implementation of the SAGE game engine, which was used for multiple Electronic Arts RTS games in mid-to-late 2000s.
 Our current focus is on Command & Conquer™: Generals.
 For more information visit our [About](/) page._

 It has been a great year for OpenSAGE.
 It saw our first release, the implementation of many important features, the beginning and continuing growth of our community and the shift from a single developer's hobby project towards a proper open source team effort.